wolfmathias/portfolio/content/pages/contact.md

 ---
 # Let's talk about stuff

-I'm looking for work in software, it's the perfect time to hire me.
+It's the perfect time to hire me.
+Ask me why.

 Right now my focus is on frontend app development, but I love exploring new ideas and technologies.
 Whatever your project is, I bet I can help.